sebach1/coding-challenge/microservices/README.md

     b. proxy (`:10000`)

-    Using grpc-go-gateway, it proxies all incoming requests from browser to gRPC API (listening at :9990), and transforms the protobuf response to a  jsonified version, to provide REST-like API.
+    Using grpc-go-gateway proxies all incoming requests from browser to gRPC API (listening at :9990) and transforms the protobuf response to a jsonified version to provide REST-like API.

 - ./backend/ghibli

 The service is a scheduler with a jobs handler, which manages tasks in a lightweight-way (without Redis or crontab).
-It's responsible for syncing with the Ghibli API, using the films svc.
+It's responsible for syncing with the Ghibli API using the films svc.

 ### Frontend